nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view tsks for specific time period
+1. User requests to view tasks for specific time period
 2. Task Manager displays all tasks during time period
 3. User requests to delete a specific task in the list
 4. Task Manager asks for confirmation on task to delete